 Types of legacy

 Leaving a legacy is much easier than you think.
-If you have not yet made a Will then you can leave a Legacy to Christian Partners in Africa in your Will.
+If you have not yet made a Will then you can leave a legacy to Christian Partners in Africa in your Will.

 There are several ways to leave legacies to people or organisations in your Will.
-The most straightforward are Specific or Pecuniary legacies, by which you leave either a particular item or a sum of money to your chosen beneficiary.
+The most straightforward are Specific or Pecuniary legacies, in which you leave either a particular item or a sum of money to your chosen beneficiary.

 Some people also make use of a Reversionary legacy to leave money or property to one person for their use during their lifetime, after which it ‘reverts’ to another beneficiary.
 For example: “My house to my sister to live in during her lifetime, then to be sold and the proceeds to Christian Partners in Africa.”

-If you would like to discuss this in more detail either on the phone or in person then please feel free to contact the office on 01522 275072 and we will arrange for one of the Directors to talk with you.
+If you would like to discuss this in more detail either on the phone or in person, then please feel free to contact the office on 01522 275072 and we will arrange for one of the Directors to talk with you.